dorianbayart/sandbox/games/pixel-fortress/README.md

 **Single-player (vs AI):** Currently, the game can be played against an AI opponent.
 This mode allows you to practice and familiarize yourself with the game mechanics, through campaigns, and predefined or randomly generated maps.

-**Multiplayer (vs Player):** Multiplayer functionality will be added in a future release.
+**Multiplayer (vs Player):** Multiplayer functionality will hopefully be added in a future release.
 This will allow you to play against other players online and compete for dominance on the battlefield.
 Stay tuned for updates!